-(e) The court, in exercising or in approving a conservator's exercise of the powers listed in paragraph (a), shall consider primarily the decision that the protected person would have made, to the extent that the decision can be ascertained.
+(e) The court, in exercising or in approving a conservator's exercise of the powers listed in paragraph (a), shall consider primarily the decision that the person subject to conservatorship would have made, to the extent that the decision can be ascertained.
 The court shall also consider:

-(1) the financial needs of the protected person and the needs of individuals who are dependent on the protected person for support and the interests of creditors;
+(1) the financial needs of the person subject to conservatorship and the needs of individuals who are dependent on the person subject to conservatorship for support and the interests of creditors;

 (2) possible effect on income, estate, gift, inheritance, or other tax liabilities;